smplphp/smplphp.github.io/source/docs/introduction.md

 ---
-title: Getting Started
+title: Documentation
-description: Getting Started with the SMPL PHP framework
+description: Documentation
 extends: _layouts.documentation
 section: content
 ---

-# Getting Started {#getting-started}
+# Documentation {#documentation}

 This part of the documentation is currently under construction.